pytroll/pyresample/docs/source/geo_def.rst

      units: meters

  circle:
-   description: Example of finding an area definition using center, resolution, and radius
+   description: Example of making an area definition using center, resolution, and radius
    projection:
      a: 6371228.0
      units: m